*We are currently working to re-imagine the format of the EMPA to respond to the current climate and remove barriers of entry – please stay tuned*

 A sum of £20,000 is awarded biennially for the best unpublished collection of poems by a Scottish poet aged 30 or under.
 The runner-up receives £2,500 and other shortlisted poets £1,000.
 Applications for the 2020 award are now closed.
-The next award year is 2022.
+The next award year is 2022, and the format of the award will be changing.

 James McGonigal, friend of Edwin Morgan and biographer writes: Edwin Morgan was a poet of inventive forms and many voices – a writer of the unexpected.
 Here are two more surprises.
 Firstly, he actually made money from poetry.
 This took much effort and ingenuity, as well as an extraordinary talent.
 Secondly, and far-sightedly, he gave it all away.